vishvAsa/AgamaH/AryaH/hinduism/social-cultivation/violence/articles/Sacred-ground_Bakker/03_Studies_in_Early_Saivism.md

 Consequently, the first of the two alternatives discussed in the Satapatha- ´ brāhmaṇa, the one that is rejected by the Brāhmaṇa itself, namely that the student is sitting at the right side (daks.iṇatas) of the teacher, allows for two interpretations: (1a) teacher is facing east and student is facing north, or (1b)

-´atha ha´ıke daks.iṇat´ah.[ | ] tis.t.hate vāśīnāya vā´nvāhur n´a t´athā kuryād y´o hainam. t´atra br¯uyād bulb´am. nv ā´ ay´am im´am ´ajījanata bulbo bhavis.yatī´tīśvar´o ha t´athaiv´a syāt t´asmāt pur´astād ev´a pratī´ce samī´ks.amān. āyā´nubr¯uyāt k 14 k
+´atha ha´ıke daks.iṇat´ah.[ | ] tis.t.hate vāśīnāya vā´nvāhur n´a t´athā kuryād y´o hainam. t´atra brūyād bulb´am. nv ā´ ay´am im´am ´ajījanata bulbo bhavis.yatī´tīśvar´o ha t´athaiv´a syāt t´asmāt pur´astād ev´a pratī´ce samī´ks.amān. āyā´nubrūyāt k 14 k

 Now some recite (to the pupil) while the latter is standing or sitting at the right side (of the teacher).
 One should not do so.
 One would be able to say to him in that case: ‘Yes indeed, he (the teacher) has begotten him (the student) sideways, and sideways (i.e. wayward) he (the student) will be’; and so, indeed, it will come to pass.
 Therefore he should recite to (the pupil) sitting in front of him, while the former is westwards looking.